Protection Paladin Tank Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 Word of Glory Icon Word of Glory costs 3 Holy Power and is a small heal which is increased by your missing health.

 Given its cost of Holy Power, you should wait to use Word of Glory until your health is at a comfortably low level (around 30-50% health) to gain the highest possible benefit from it without dying.
-Every 5 casts of Shield of the Righteous Icon Shield of the Righteous will cause give you a buff that makes your next Word of Glory free to cast.
-While this buff is active, you can not gain more Shining Light Icon Shining Light charges.
+Every 3 casts of Shield of the Righteous Icon Shield of the Righteous will give you a charge of Shining Light Icon Shining Light that makes your next Word of Glory free to cast.
+You can have a maximum of two Shining Light Icon Shining Light charges at a time.

 7.